Kyle-Undefined/galdur/README.md

 In plain terms, it is the part that gives Galdur access to a real terminal.
 Obsidian plugins cannot host `node-pty` directly inside the main plugin process, so Galdur uses a separate packaged runtime for that job.

 The runtime does not contain Claude, Codex, OpenCode, or any model.
 It contains Galdur's terminal bridge code plus the `node-pty` dependency needed to start and manage terminal sessions.
 Galdur talks to that helper app locally, and the helper app launches the CLI tool you selected.

+If you enable `WSL mode` in settings, Galdur still uses the Windows runtime, but it resolves and launches the selected CLI through `wsl.exe`.
+This lets you keep your tool install inside your WSL distro while still using Galdur from Obsidian on Windows.

 ## Install the beta with BRAT